Chicago

 Enter the building with a GSA badge

-To set up turnstile access on your badge, visit room 200.
+To set up turnstile access on your badge, make an appointment using the calendar here.
 You'll need to know your PIN.
-If you don't know your PIN, or your badge is not activated, you'll need to make an appointment at the badging office in room 212.
+If you don't know your PIN, or your badge is not activated, you'll need to make an appointment online for the badging office in room 212.

 Access the building after hours?